JANUARY 27TH 2024 – HOLOCAUST MEMORIAL DAY

 How do you fit in social networking and self-promotion?

-I’ve had to accept I’m truly dreadful self-promotion.
-Social networking sites I see as a mixed curse and blessing.
-I have made some wonderful friends through them and they’ve enabled me to keep in touch with the cast and crew who worked on the film of my book By Any Name.
+I accept I’m dreadful self-promotion.
+Social networking sites I see as a mixed blessing.
+I’ve made some wonderful friends through them and they’ve enabled me to keep in touch with the cast and crew who worked on the film of my book By Any Name.
 After seeing how hard they worked on set during 20 hour days it’s wonderful to watch their careers taking off.
 I try to visit my Catrin Collier and Katherine John Facebook pages daily and occasionally tweet if I’m setting up a book promotion or giveaway.
-An author’s life is not lunches at the Ivy and publishing parties, (although I’ve enjoyed both as rarities) but 99% writing.
+An author’s life is not lunches at the Ivy and publishing parties, (although I’ve enjoyed both ) but 99% writing.
 Family and social time (real life) is rare and precious.
 My children and grandchildren live at a distance and lead busy lives.
 I told Susan Sallis once I live simply.
 Her reply, ‘Is there another way for a writer?’

 Who do you live with?
 Family, children, animals, alone?